 Experienced Defense Against Assault Charges in Cameron County

 In some states, assault and battery comprise two separate crimes with assault defined as the threat of physical injury while battery is seen as the accomplishment of physical injury against another.
 In Texas, the term “assault” refers to both of these actions.
 Thus, you can be arrested for assault by threatening another without any physical contact or for the act of making physical contact against another in some manner that causes injury.
-These actions can result in charges ranging from a low-level Class C misdemeanor up to a first-degree felony.

 In any assault case, you need to be equipped to defend yourself with skilled legal help if you wish to obtain the best possible result.
 Gustavo D. Elizondo III, Attorney at Law provides the level of skill and experience you need at such a crucial point.
 Our San Benito assault defense attorney is a seasoned trial lawyer with a background as a former Cameron County prosecutor.